Spenser Crain, LPC-Intern

 Sibling relationships are typically complicated and sometimes challenging.
 Siblings of people with special needs often experience additional complex situations, such as witnessing or being a target of their sibling’s challenging behaviors, feelings of jealousy or resentment over the additional parental attention received by, and explaining their sibling’s differences to others.
 I strive to help siblings understand their brother or sister’s diagnosis, how to explain it to others, and build their own positive sense of self.

-Being a parent is one of the most important, rewarding, and challenging roles in life.
+As I stated before, being a parent is the most important, rewarding, and challenging roles in life.
 Parents of people with special needs often experience additional responsibilities, such as managing challenging behaviors, finding clinics that provide needed services, taking their child to appointments, and advocating for their child’s rights in the community.
 I support parents as they process the complex feelings often associated with finding out one’s child has special needs; build coping strategies for stressful situations; and understand the importance of self-care, self-love, and self-compassion.

 Areas of Expertise: